Professional skills in a resume: examples of skills and knowledge. Examples of professional skills and abilities in a resume

 • representation in courts;

-• implementation of claim activities;
+• carrying out claim activities;

 • drafting legal documents;